-- NEW: The PCL platform libraries now includes support for the Xamarin.iOS, Version=1.0 PCL framework. - FIX: Making changes the the properties of BrightstarDB.Configuration that configure the server-side query caching deleted and recreated with the new settings on the next request for the cache handle. - FIX: Added caching of master file data structures to improve performance in applications that perform large numbers of reads per write. - FIX: UTC date/time values now keep their status as UTC values.
-Thanks to kentch for the bug report. - FIX: Fix for round-tripping date/time values in US locale. - FIX: Fixed an issue in the text template code generation for EF that would report an error on properties using a null Thanks to kentcb for the bug report on this one too! - NEW: Added caching of master file status which should improve performance in applications which perform large n from the same commit point.
+- NEW: The PCL platform libraries now includes support for the Xamarin.iOS, Version=1.0 PCL framework. - FIX: Making changes the the properties of BrightstarDB.Configuration that configure the server-side query caching will now cause the cache to be deleted and recreated with the new settings on the next request for the cache handle.

+- FIX: Added caching of master file data structures to improve performance in applications that perform large numbers of reads per write. - FIX: UTC date/time values now keep their status as UTC values.
+Thanks to kentch for the bug report. - FIX: Fix for round-tripping date/time values in US locale. - FIX: Fixed an issue in the text template code generation for EF that would report an error on properties using a nullable enumeration type.
+Thanks to kentch for the bug report on this one too! - NEW: Added caching of master file status which should improve performance in applications which perform large numbers of read/query operations from the same commit point.

 - NEW: The W3C SPARQL 1.1 Graph Store Protocol is now implemented by the BrightstarDB service.
 See SPARQL Endpoint for more information. - NEW: The Polaris UI now allows the default graph IRI to be specified for import operations.
-Thanks to Daniel Bryars for this contribution. - NEW: The REST API implementation now reports parser error messages back to the client along with the 400 status code updated to display these messages to the end-user.
+Thanks to Daniel Bryars for this contribution. - NEW: The REST API implementation now reports parser error messages back to the client along with the 400 status code.
+Polaris has also been updated to display these messages to the end-user.
 Thanks to Daniel Bryars for this contribution. - NEW: It is now possible to configure an embedded BrightstarDB client to not log transaction data.
-As this transaction date the default for mobile and windows store configurations is now for transaction logging to be disabled.
+As this transaction data can be quite large, the default for mobile and windows store configurations is now for transaction logging to be disabled.
 For all other platforms, transaction logging is enabled by default but this default can be overridden either by app settings or programmatically.
 For more information please refer to Transaction Logging - BREAKING: There is a minor API change to the BrightstarDB.Configuration API.
-The PreloadConfiguration property h EmbeddedServiceConfiguration property (the PreloadConfiguration can be found as a property of the EmbeddedServiceConfiguration).
+The PreloadConfiguration property has been replaced with the EmbeddedServiceConfiguration property (the PreloadConfiguration can be found as a property of the EmbeddedServiceConfiguration).
 This change will only affect applications which programmatically set the page cache preload configuration.
-Applications which use the app.config or web.config file to configure page cache preload should not be affected by this change. - NEW: The Entity Framework now allows the creation of Id properties whose value is the full IRI of the underlying RDF is predefined prefix).
+Applications which use the app.config or web.config file to configure page cache preload should not be affected by this change. - NEW: The Entity Framework now allows the creation of Id properties whose value is the full IRI of the underlying RDF resource (without any predefined prefix).
 This is achieved by using the Identifier decorator with an empty string for the BaseAddress parameters ([Identifier("")]).
 For more information please refer to Identifier Attribute in the Entity Framework Annotations.